 I also feel the lack of security more keenly with having kids.
 If I was to get kicked out it’s no longer just an inconvenience to move, it’s a huge upheaval.
-I’d be moving house with a toddler and a young baby.
+I’d be moving house with two young kids.

-I feel like we’re limited in where we can move – we have kids in childcare, and we need to be able to live somewhere where their care and our work is accessible.
+I feel like we’re limited in where we can move – with the kids in school and with friends and family nearby we need to be able to find somewhere close by their school.
 My partner doesn’t drive so we need to be near public transport.
-But I’d be trying to find somewhere in the local area that is affordable – and that is really hard.
+I’d be trying to find somewhere in the local area that is affordable – and that is really hard.
 I don’t feel confident I’d find anything.
-The way rents go at the moment, once you’ve been in a place for a couple of years if you move you face a significant jump in rent.
+The way rents go at the moment, once you’ve been in a place for a while if you move you face a significant jump in rent.
 I don’t really know what we’d do.

 Long term security is something I value.
 We've tried asking our current landlord for a longer fixed term tenancy, but without any success so far.
 I guess we just have to hope our luck holds.